scikit-hep/hist/README.md

 python3 -m pip install "hist[plot]"
 ```

-If you do not need the plotting features, you can skip the `[plot]` extra:
+If you do not need the plotting features, you can skip the `[plot]` extra.

 ## Features